VinnyCordeiro/g-code_keeb/README.md

 ### TODO
 * Add instructions on how to flash the ATmega32U4 microcontroller with Klipper
+* Add instructions on how to configure Klipper to take advantage of this keyboard
 * Design a case

 ### UPDATES